Jude Kuring: Career

+Stage

-Kuring started her career in theatre in the late 1960sjoined the Australian Performing Group (APG) in Melbourne during the early 1970s and starred alongside Max Gillies, Graeme Blundell, Bruce Spence and others in a number of plays, variety shows and other stage productions written by David Williamson and Jack Hibberd.
+Kuring started her acting career in theatre in 1968.
+She joined the Australian Performing Group in Melbourne in the early 1970s, performing in a number of plays, variety shows and other stage productions.
+Along with Helen Garner and four other women, she devised and performed in the 1972 seminal performance at the Pram Factory, Betty Can Jump, which influenced feminist theatre and thought across Australia for the rest of the decade.

-She continued performing with the APG and, in 1972, she became involved in an oppositional subgroup of the APG which also included, among others, Micky Allen, Claire Dobbin, Kerry Dwyer, Laurel Frank, Evelyn Krape and Yvonne Marini.
-The group held its first show, Betty Can Jump, later that year.

-Television and film
+in 1981, alongside Chris Westwood, Kuring formed a women's group as a subgroup of APG, they had been discussing the lack of roles for women in local theatre, relegated to the "hooker with a heart" or mother, and began organising members at the Nimrod Theatre, they were given a 110.000 grant from Limited Life Project" which they utilised for play readings and a series of workshops and included a seminar on women, comedy and music.

+Screen

 Although making her first appearance on the police drama Homicide in 1971, Kuring would not begin television acting for another four years until being cast in a minor role in the 1975 television movie They Don't Clap Losers.
-During the next few years, she was seen on the television series Alvin Purple as well as playing various characters on comedy shows including Wollongong the Brave.
+During the next few years, she was seen on the television series Alvin Purple as well as playing various characters on comedy shows, including Wollongong the Brave.